BIJIANZIL/Console_based_Python_Calculator/README.md

 To use the calculator, follow these steps:

-1. Enter the desired operation:
+1. Enter the desired operation:(Select Desired operation)
-   - Type `add` for addition
+   - Type `1 for addition
-   - Type `subtract` for subtraction
+   - Type `2` for subtraction
-   - Type `multiply` for multiplication
+   - Type `3` for multiplication
-   - Type `divide` for division
+   - Type `4` for division
    - Type `quit` to end the program

 2. Follow the prompts to enter the necessary values.